MicrochipTech/unicens-linux-daemon/cfg/README.md

 In the example above, there are 3 GPIO pins configured:

- - GPIO Pin 3 is set to InputDebouncedTriggerRisingFallingEdge: It is debounced input and will report network events on rising and falling edges.
+ - GPIO Pin 3 is set to InputDebouncedTriggerRisingFallingEdge: It is a debounced input and will report network events on rising and falling edges.
  - GPIO Pin 7 is set to OutputDefaultHigh: It is an output, the initial state of the output is high level.
  -  GPIO Pin 8 is set to OutputDefaultLow: It is an output, the initial state of the output is low level.
  - GPIO Pins 0, 1, 2, 4, 5, 6 will remain in an unused state.